This article is part of a larger series on Retail Management.

-14. 60% of shoppers who tried livestream shopping said it improved their shopping experience
+25. 60% of shoppers who tried livestream shopping said it improved their shopping experience

 While the sales channel is still in its early development phases, livestream shopping is proving to have a strong impact in terms of consumer sentiment.
-In fact, Klarna found that 60% of shoppers that have used livestream shopping found that it made their experience better.
+In fact, Klarna found that 60% of shoppers who have used livestream shopping found that it made their experience better.

 26. Finding a good deal is the top reason livestream viewers watch events

 Nearly 40% of livestream viewers said they watch shoppable livestreams to find a good deal, followed by 34% who want to discover a new product and 31% who want to learn more about a product they are already aware of.
 Other reasons for watching these events include connecting with a favorite brand and watching something new.

 27. Livestream viewers expect to see expert reviews and customer testimonials

 Reinforcing the idea that education is a key component of a good livestream shopping experience, 47% of consumers who regularly view shoppable events expect to hear from industry experts and customers.
 Other things viewers expect to see include product hacks and insight into the manufacturing process.

 Check out our ecommerce marketing strategies article for more on how highlighting customer reviews and other techniques can grow your business.

 28. More than 80% of Gen Zers watch livestreams before 5 p.m.

 The younger the consumer, the more likely they are to watch shoppable livestreams earlier in the day.
 For example, 82% of those aged 18–25 watch before 5 p.m.
 On the other hand, older generations, such as Gen Xers, are much more likely to watch in the evening.